 If you need planning permission, we encourage and welcome the opportunity to provide you with advice before you formally submit your planning application.

-If you are unsure whether or not you require planning permission for your proposed development, then please use our Development Enquiry service to find out.
+If you are unsure whether or not you require planning permission for your proposed development, then use our Development Enquiry service to find out.

 We also offer pre-application advice for Listed Buildings and for those proposed changes that will require planning permission.